silviaCerby/gitbook/docs/how-to_use_cerby/scout/scout-a-workflow.md

 ---
-description: This article describes how to scout a workflow on your app, consisting of the steps you take to complete a task in a browser tab.
+description: "This article describes how to scout a workflow on your app, consisting of the steps you take to complete a task in a browser tab."
 intercom_id: 10046916
 ---